Fastlane (2018)

-The 2018 Fastlane was the fourth Fastlane professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's SmackDown brand division.
-The event took place on March 11, 2018, at the Nationwide Arena in Columbus, Ohio.
-The 2018 event was the final SmackDown-exclusive pay-per-view and subsequently the final brand-exclusive pay-per-view under the second brand split as following WrestleMania 34 in April, WWE discontinued brand-exclusive PPVs.
+The 2018 Fastlane was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's main roster brand, SmackDown.
+It was fourth annual Fastlane and took place on March 11, 2018, at the Nationwide Arena in Columbus, Ohio.
+The event's name was a reference to its position on the "Road to WrestleMania".

 Seven matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, AJ Styles retained the WWE Championship in a six-pack challenge against Kevin Owens, Sami Zayn, Baron Corbin, Dolph Ziggler, and John Cena.
-In other prominent matches, Randy Orton defeated Bobby Roode to win his first United States Championship, becoming the eighteenth Grand Slam Champion in the process, and Charlotte Flair retained the SmackDown Women's Championship against Ruby Riott, after which, women's Royal Rumble winner Asuka from the Raw brand made her SmackDown debut to challenge Flair for the title at WrestleMania 34.
+In other prominent matches, Randy Orton defeated Bobby Roode to win his first United States Championship, becoming the 18th Grand Slam Champion in the process, and Charlotte Flair retained the SmackDown Women's Championship against Ruby Riott, after which, women's Royal Rumble winner Asuka from Raw made her SmackDown debut to challenge Flair for the title at WrestleMania 34.

+This was the final main roster PPV and livestreaming event to be brand-exclusive under the second brand split as following WrestleMania 34 the following month, WWE discontinued these types of events with further events held for all main roster brands.
+This in turn made it the final brand-exclusive Fastlane, as well as the final SmackDown-exclusive PPV and livestreaming event, with a minor exception of Smackville in July 2019, which was originally scheduled as a non-televised SmackDown-exclusive house show but had a portion of it livestreamed exclusively as a WWE Network special.

 Production

 Background

-The event was held at the Nationwide Arena in Columbus, Ohio.
+The fourth annual Fastlane was held at the Nationwide Arena in Columbus, Ohio.

-Fastlane was a professional wrestling event first produced by WWE in 2015.
-The name of the event was a reference to its position on the "Road to WrestleMania", being held in the two-month period between the Royal Rumble and WWE's flagship event; the first two Fastlane events were held in February before moving to March.
-While the 2017 event was a Raw-exclusive pay-per-view (PPV), the 2018 event exclusively featured wrestlers from the SmackDown brand division.
-Announced on December 4, 2017, the fourth Fastlane was held on March 11 at the Nationwide Arena in Columbus, Ohio.
+Fastlane was an annual professional wrestling pay-per-view (PPV) and livestreaming event first produced by WWE in 2015.
+The name of the event was a reference to its position on the "Road to WrestleMania", being held in the two-month period between the Royal Rumble and WWE's flagship event.
+The first two Fastlane events were held in February before moving to March.
+Announced on December 4, 2017, the fourth event was scheduled for March 11, 2018, at the Nationwide Arena in Columbus, Ohio.
 The event aired on pay-per-view worldwide and was livestreamed on the WWE Network.
-Tickets went on sale December 8 through Ticketmaster.
+While the 2017 event was Raw-exclusive, the 2018 event exclusively featured wrestlers from the SmackDown brand division.Tickets went on sale on December 8, 2017, through Ticketmaster.

 Storylines

-The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the SmackDown brand, while storylines were produced on WWE's weekly television show, SmackDown Live.